mattcarlotta/nvi/README.md

 ## FAQs

-### How do I uninstall the binary?
+### How do I uninstall the executable?
-If you'd like to remove (uninstall) the binary, simply type:
+If you'd like to remove (uninstall) the executable, simply type:
 ```DOSINI
 sudo rm $(which nvi)
 ```